-During my undergrad, I was involved in two DES-based projects, which I will outline shortly below.
+During my undergrad, I was involved in multiple DES-based projects, which I will outline shortly below.

 Mechanochemical Preparation of Deep Eutectic Solvents

 Recent developments in mechanochemistry have enabled the preparation of deep eutectic solvents (DESs), which can be a greener and more viable alternative to the traditional thermal preparation of DESs.
-Although the mechanochemical method has been widely employed in both organic and inorganic preparation, its application in the preparation of DESs is still limited.
-Since the mechanochemical method can be performed under ambient conditions and does not require the application of heat, the mechanical energy generated during the grinding process can be sufficient to dissolve the solid HBA and HBD components and create a homogeneous mixture of DES.
-In this research, we used an efficient and eco-friendly mechano-assisted DES using rotary tumbler ball milling techniques instead of applying any heat, where mechanical energy is applied to facilitate the formation of DES.
 In this regard, we prepared three different types of DESs using the mechanochemical method and compared them to traditional thermally prepared DESs, all of which were characterized and analyzed using multi-technique approaches including spectroscopic, statistical, and thermal analysis.
 A spectroscopic FT-IR investigation was used to confirm the formation of DES using both methods.
 Principal Component Analysis (PCA) of the FTIR spectra data showed that both methods produced similar results for all the DESs prepared.
 Thermal analysis of the DESs was performed using differential scanning calorimetry (DSC) and thermogravimetric analysis (TGA).
 The results revealed that in all cases, even and almost for more challenging DESs, the mechanochemical-assisted rotary tumbler ball milling method showed unique advantages in comparison with traditional preparation processes in terms of energy, performance, security, operating time, economics, and thus industrial-scale reality.
 This method can reveal the pathway to meet the industry’s new expectations for DES production and the future development of this green solvent-based process in different fields.

 In this project, we prepared three classes of DES using mechanochemical methods and compared them with conventional thermal methods.
 We characterized the formation of DES using experimental ATR-FTIR, DSC, and TGA techniques.
 Additionally, we compared the results with the thermal method of preparing the same DESs.